 We absolutely love seeing patients who have Medicaid.
-Colorado has an amazing adult Medicaid benefit, which provides $1500 for routine care including cleanings, fillings, extractions, root canals, and crowns.
+Colorado has an amazing adult Medicaid benefit, which provides an unlimited amount for routine care including cleanings, fillings, extractions, root canals, and crowns.
 Colorado Medicaid also provides an additional unlimited amount for dentures and partial dentures.
 We try hard take care of all of your dental needs at no cost to you.
 Children under 21 have an unlimited benefit that allows them to get most all of their dental care at no cost.
 We would love to take care of all of your dental needs.
 Please schedule an appointment at any of our offices, we can see you today!

 How much does a normal cleaning cost?

 An adult cleaning costs $100 and a child cleaning costs $67.
 The exams and x-rays may add an additional $80 to the visit.
 Almost all insurance plans cover the cost of preventative services such and cleanings and exams at 100% with no deductible.
 Most individuals and families who don't have insurance sign up for our in-office discount plan as it costs $200 for an individual and $300 for a family.
 This cost includes the cleaning, exams, and x-rays.
 We always give you the cost of any procedure before beginning.